The Ins and Outs of Window Glazing in your Home

 Contact Alba Home Service today to Learn About Energy Star Windows and More

 What is window glazing?
 We can tell you all about it here at Alba Home Service in Kanata, Ontario.
-We can offer you a variety of windows from some of Canada’s top window manufacturers.
+We are your home renovation service contractor and can offer you a variety of windows from some of Canada’s top window manufacturers.
 If you’re planning to replace your old windows, we can provide you with today’s window styles that can suit all tastes, call us today.
 Phone us now for information about energy star windows and beyond.